fdavies93/zenkat-py/README.md

 modified_at asc
 ```

+### grep and cat

+You can use `zenkat grep` and `zenkat cat` to view your notes in a convenient way.
+These work much the same way as their command-line equivalents.

+Note that while `grep` can use all the usual features of the `list` command, `cat` only takes the path of a single target file.

 ### Tasks

 As of v0.1 zenkat supports task lists similar to the [Obsidian Tasks Plugin](https://github.com/obsidian-tasks-group/obsidian-tasks), albeit more limited.